sai-navyanth-p/ResearchPaperSummarizer/README.md

 ### Difficulty Points:
 - **Distributed Training (DDP)**: Implementing Distributed Data Parallel (DDP) for multi-GPU training to speed up model fine-tuning.
-- **Training Time Plots (1 vs Multi-GPU)**: Plotting and comparing the training time for single-GPU vs multi-GPU training to evaluate efficiency gains from distributed training.

 ### Specs:
-- **100k Samples**: We will fine-tune the model on 100,000 arXiv full-text → abstract pairs.
+- **50k Samples**: We will fine-tune the model on 100,000 arXiv full-text → abstract pairs.
 - **GPU Usage**: Allocate **2-4 hours/week** on **A100 GPUs** for fine-tuning.
 - **ROUGE/BLEU Scores**: These metrics will be tracked via **MLFlow** to evaluate the quality of summaries.